Mobile Information Device Profile: Optional JSRs

 The following Java Specification Requests are a selection of the optional JSRs which can be added on top of a MIDP implementation to add extra functionalities.
 As optional JSRs there is no guarantee that a MIDP handset will implement such APIs.

-javax.microedition.messaging

 Wireless messaging API (optional), for sending SMS and MMS messages.

-javax.microedition.pim

 Personal information management API (optional), access the device's Address Book, to-do List, Calendar.

-javax.microedition.io.file

 The File Connection Optional Package (FCOP) is one of two optional packages defined by JSR 75 through the Java Community Process.

 The FileConnection API specified in JSR 75 gives access to the local file systems on devices like PDA.
 In order to overcome security issues MIDlet needs to include requested file permission in its JAD file under MIDLet-Permission property.

 Development tools

 There are several different ways to create MIDP applications: code can be written in a plain text editor, or one can use a more advanced IDE such as NetBeans, IntelliJ (with bundled Java ME plugin), or Eclipse (with plugins such as EclipseME) which has a user interface for graphically laying out any forms you create, as well as providing many other advanced features not available in a simple text editor.